craftcms/docs/docs/3.x/extend/graphql.md

 ## Types

-Not to be confused with Craft’s entry types, GraphQL types are the vital and specific descriptions of whatever kinds of data the API can return.
+Not to be confused with Craft’s entry types, GraphQL types are the vital and specific descriptions of whatever the API can return.

 ::: tip
-GraphQL is a type system, and if you’re not already familiar we recommend reading about its [schema and types](https://graphql.org/learn/schema/) for context.
+GraphQL is a _type system_, and if you’re not already familiar we recommend reading about its [schema and types](https://graphql.org/learn/schema/) for context.
 :::

 Each type must exhaustively describe what it contains—including any nested types—and every type in the GraphQL schema must be unique.